In this article, we will explain the Miner Status page of Antminers. For setting rigs up, please refer to our tutorial: www.eastshore.xyz/tour/

 GH/S(RT): the real time hash speed of the hash board

 Temp(PCB): temperature of the hash board

 ASIC Status: status of the chips.
 0 stands for normal, x stands for otherwise.

 Fan#: speed of the fans

-On the top of page, there are other taps (System, Miner Configuration, and Network) besides the “Miner Status” page, in which terms are easier to understand.
-We will explain the terms in those taps if needed.
+On the top of the page, there are other tabs (System, Miner Configuration, and Network) besides the “Miner Status” page, in which terms are easier to understand.
+We will explain the terms in those tabs if requested.